-It is our mission to foster cross-cultural connections in education through our yearly Teacher Trips.
+It is our mission to foster cross-cultural connections in education through our summer Teacher Trips.

 We begin by matching US educators like you with local teachers in one of our partner countries.

-The first day of your visit is culture-based exploration.
+Your visit starts with culture-based exploration.
 Next you’ll spend school days observing and co-teaching in your partner’s classroom.
-One-on-one meetings and professional development workshops take place during the afternoons.
+Your afternoons will be filled with professional development workshops and lesson-planning with your partner.

 "We listened to each other and learned.
 We respected each other as colleagues.
 It was so eye opening for me."